Laser Gum Treatment

 - Alternative to traditional gum grafting surgery: Laser treatments are an excellent option for patients with gum recession who want to avoid the risks and recovery time associated with traditional gum graft surgery.
 These treatments help to address gum recession effectively while maintaining the aesthetic and functional integrity of the gums.

-How is the TwinLight® Periodontal Treatment (LANAP) Process Performed?
+How is the TwinLight® Periodontal Treatment Process Performed?

 The treatment uses two complementary lasers: